 It’s true that you can’t investigate WebGL and other fingerprinting using Tor browser.
 If you choose to test using other browsers, you should be very careful.
 As noted above, all WebGL-capable browsers on a given system will have the same WebGL fingerprint.
 So you should avoid using the same system with and without a VPN connected.
 You should also avoid using different VPN services, unless you don’t care that the system will be associated with both.
 Furthermore, if you use VMs, you should not use related operating systems with and without a VPN, or with different VPN services.

 Bottom line, here are the key tests, and the results that you should get:

-- IPv6 address test: browser unable to connect
+- IPv6 address test: No IPv6 address detected

 - IP address test: expected IP addresses with and without VPN connected